pipct/propreantepenultimate-card/README.txt

 §3.2.3              Otherwise GeneralMatch(A) is true.
 §3.3.1            A card can be played as a type 1 match §3.3.2              if GeneralMatch(this card) is true and if:
-§3.3.3                - if RM is false, or
+§3.3.3                1.
+RM is false, or
-§3.3.4                - BasicMatch(this card, topmost card) must be true, or §3.3.5                - the card must have the same suit as the topmost card §3.4.1            A card can be played as a type 2 match §3.4.2              if GeneralMatch(this card) is true and if:
+§3.3.4                2.
+BasicMatch(this card, topmost card) is be true, or §3.3.5                3.
+The card has the same suit as the topmost card §3.4.1            A card can be played as a type 2 match §3.4.2              if GeneralMatch(this card) is true and if:
 §3.4.3                1.
 BasicMatch(this card, topmost card) is true, or